Home > Single Recipes > Shoofly Pie Recipe from the Colonial Era That Still Tastes Like History

 In a saucepan, heat molasses and stir in baking soda.
 It’ll foam a little — that’s good.

 Slowly stir in boiling water and let it cool a bit.
-Whisk in the beaten egg once it’s warm, not hot, so it doesn’t scramble.
+Whisk (this OXO balloon whisk takes a beating) in the beaten egg once it’s warm, not hot, so it doesn’t scramble.

 Step 4: Assemble the Pie